GeeWee/geewee.github.io/_posts/2020-01-14-serverless-or-not.md

 ---
 title: "To Serverless or Not To Serverless"
 permalink: "/serverless-or-not"
-draft: true
 ---

-Internally at my company, we've had a lot of discussion whether or not to use serverless, Azure functions to be more specific, for a large project.
+Internally at [SCADA MINDS](https://www.scadaminds.com/), we've had a lot of discussion whether or not to use serverless, Azure functions to be more specific, for a large project.
 This is my attempt to give a balanced overview of the pros and cons of Serverless, to help us make the right decision.

 A disclaimer: I haven't actually worked with serverless for long at all.
 Most of the information here is synthesized from reading, talking to co-workers, and tech leads from other companies about their experiences.

-### TODO consider removing
-Our project takes a lot of data from wind turbines, transforms it, and exposes it to some end-users.
-There's two major flows of data, which I'll describe here for some context.

-1. The first flow is for events, this is a continuous stream of events from the wind turbines to the consumer.
-The events are streamed every second, and should preferably have pretty low latency, as some of them require people to act on them reasonably quickly.
-2. The second flow is for high resolution data.
-Wind turbines generally give out more detailed data in ten minute intervals.
-This data is sent to our service every ten minutes, and needs to be processed and saved in some sort of permanent storage to allow for querying later.

-###todo end

-There's also a slight hitch at least in our project, that further complicates the picture.
-We're not able to run the functions on e.g. Azure cloud, we have to run them in Kubernetes, using Azure Kubernetes Service.
-We would be using a framework called [Kubernetes Event Driven Autoscaling(KEDA)](https://keda.sh/), which automatically scales out pods on the kubernetes cluster, when events happen, such as adding an item to a queue.

 # Benefits of Serverless
 ### No managing servers manually